Student Group and Travel Funds

 Funds will be dispersed upon receipt of the following:

-4. Communications.
-If the funds requested exceed $250, the event sponsors should submit a summary of the event, photos or other interesting information in some SNRE media outlet.
-Appropriate media outlets include a blog post on the SNRE website, photos posted to the SNRE Facebook page, writing an article for Stewards magazine or the Compostable Times, etc. Alumni Relations staff can assist in discussing possible options.
+- If the funds requested exceed $250, the event sponsors should submit a summary of the event and photos.
+Alumni Relations staff can assist in discussing possible options.

 If students are presenting at conferences or professional meetings, funds are available to defray expenses through both Rackham and SNRE.